telerik/maui-docs/maui-demo-app.md

 **Installation for Windows**

->important First, you have to run `maui-check --preview` in the terminal to use the Telerik UI for MAUI controls and build and run the DemoApp.
+>important `maui-check --preview` is required for using Telerik UI for MAUI controls and build and run the DemoApp.

 * Telerik_UI_for_Maui_[version]_Preview.msi - runnable msi file used for automatic installation (for use on PC).
 Run the MSI file and follow the instructions.
 On a 32bit machine the wizard will install the UI for MAUI component in the following folder unless you specify otherwise: C:\Program Files\Progress\ or C:\Program Files (x86)\Progress\ for a 64bit machine.